mrsarm/jshell-plugin/README.md

 Just remember to check you have installed it before invoking the JShell with the command the first time.

+You can install [rlwrap](https://github.com/hanslub42/rlwrap) on Windows using Cygwin or MinGW, and on Linux and MacOS.
+For MacOS, consider installing with
+Homebrew: `brew install rlwrap`

 System Requirements
 -------------------